visethchapman/khmer-basic-v2/README.md

 # Just-Java
 Learn some basic Khmer language with "native pronunciation" and English translation.
 This is 2nd version using tabs for each category of learning.
-The 1st version using list view, which is less fancy/convenient.
+The 1st version uses list view, which is less fancy/convenient.

 ## Motivation
 Building Android app.